 Fertility challenges

-A woman looks ahead
+A woman drinking coffee looks ahead

 Not actual patient

-Common causes of fertility challenges for women
+Common causes of infertility in women

-• Uterine fibroids—noncancerous growths that can form in and around the uterine wall
+• Uterine fibroids—noncancerous growths that can form in and around the uterine wall and affect the physical characteristics of the uterus

 • Endometriosis—occurs when tissue that normally lines the inside of the uterus is found in other places, like the fallopian tubes, and can cause scarring and blockages